digst/cloud/design.md

 *Platform Delivery.* This area is responsible for translating Cloud Consumer requirements into platform services.
 Capabilities and technologies are provided with a specific service level agreement.
 All changes follow a transparent governance process with consumer involvement.

 *Development.* This area translate requirements into application services.
-Development is primarily done by a third party Application Developer acting on behalf of a Platform Consumer, but can also be done by a Platform Consumers employees.
-Platform services follow the same processes and are developed by Cloud Provider employees or third parties..
-Application services can generalised into platform services in a collaboration between Policy Owner, Platform Provider and Application Responsible.
+Development is often done by a third party Application Developer acting on behalf of a Platform Consumer, but can also be done by a Platform Consumers employees.
+Platform services follow the same processes and are developed by Cloud Provider employees or third parties.
+Application services can be generalised into platform services in a collaboration between Policy Owner, Platform Provider and Application Responsible.

 *Operations.* This area encapsules processes applied to the platform and its applications to meet the requirement in service level agreements.
 Processes are typically highly automated to minimize human error and labor.
-End-user behaviour is monitored to constiniously improve services.
+End-user behaviour is monitored to continuiously improve services.

-Processes in Development and Operations are increasingly considered as overlapping, especially in the case of self service cloud services, where a consumers take a larger part in the operational aspects of service delivery.
-One definition of [DevOps](https://en.wikipedia.org/wiki/Special:BookSources?isbn=978-0134049847) *is a set of practices intended to reduce the time between committing a change to a system and the change being placed into normal production, while ensuring high quality.*
+Processes in Development and Operations are increasingly considered as overlapping, especially in the case of self service cloud services, where a consumer take a larger part in the operational aspects of service delivery.
+One definition of [DevOps](https://en.wikipedia.org/wiki/Special:BookSources?isbn=978-0134049847) is *a set of practices intended to reduce the time between committing a change to a system and the change being placed into normal production, while ensuring high quality.*

 *Audit.* Auditing are processes of independent examination through controls with the intent to express an opinion.
 An opinion can be on the compliance with standards.
 Audits are based on objective evidence and may evaluate terms of security controls, privacy impact, performance, etc.